Liam Bridcutt

-Liam Robert Bridcutt (born 8 May 1989) is a professional footballer who plays as a defensive midfielder for Blackpool.
+Liam Robert Bridcutt (born 8 May 1989) is a former professional footballer who played as a defensive midfielder.
+He is a coach at National League side Gateshead.
 Born in England, he represented the Scotland national team.

 Bridcutt started his career with Chelsea, but did not make a league appearance for the London club.
 He was loaned to Yeovil Town, Watford and Stockport County, before moving to Brighton & Hove Albion in 2010.
-He has since played for Sunderland, Leeds United, and Nottingham Forest.
+He was a member of the Brighton side that won the League One title in the 2010–11 season.
+Bridcutt won back-to-back Player of the Year awards at Brighton, earning him a move to Premier League side Sunderland in 2014.
+He spent three seasons with the Wearside club before moving to Leeds United following a successful loan spell.
+Bridcutt had spells with Nottingham Forest, Bolton Wanderers, Lincoln City and Blackpool before ending his playing career in 2024.

 Club career

 Chelsea

 Born in Reading, Berkshire, Bridcutt rose through the youth system at Chelsea, and signed a professional contract in the summer of 2007.
 He signed on loan for Yeovil Town on 8 February 2008 and made his début against Walsall the following day.
 He then moved to Watford on loan on 27 November 2008, making his début for the club against Doncaster Rovers on 29 November 2008.

 On 14 August 2009, Bridcutt moved to Stockport County on loan until January 2010 and was sent off on his début in the 4–2 win at Brighton & Hove Albion.
 He scored his first professional goal whilst at Stockport during a Football League Trophy game against Port Vale.